Treating Infertility with Acupuncture

 When should I start acupuncture for my upcoming IVF cycle?

 Most patients require a series of ongoing treatments over a month or two to gain all the benefits acupuncture can provide.
 The recommended treatment schedule is based upon your individual case and can vary.
-In many cases, we recommend that you begin treatment 1–2 months prior to the commencement of the IVF cycle to ensure you get the most out of it.
+In many cases, we recommend that you begin treatment about a month prior to the commencement of the IVF cycle to ensure you get the most out of it.
 As the embryo transfer gets closer, the frequency of visits may increase.

 Do you perform the transfer protocol at my clinic?